Upcoming events in Los Banos

 Annual Tomato Festival

-The sixth annual Los Banos Tomato Festival will be held on Oct.
-1 at the Los Banos Fairgrounds.
+The sixth annual Los Banos Tomato Festival will be Saturday at the Los Banos Fairgrounds.
 The Tomato Festival is a free-admission event with food, vendors, entertainment and amusement rides.
-The Los Banos Chamber of Commerce is looking for vendors.
-Applications can be obtained by calling the chamber at 209-826-2495.
+Thousands of people are expected to attend the event hosted by the Los Banos Chamber of Commerce to enjoy in the fun while learning about tomato crops through local vendors and processors.
+The festival starts at 10 a.m. and ends at 8 p.m.

 Charleston Fall Festival